-The educational program in RCRS involves 2 components: on-line training provided by the webbased Collaborative Institutional Training Initiative (CITI) and in-person training (IPT).
-The policy below outlines who in the School of Nursing is required to complete these training components, the required frequency of such training, and the general content of the training.
+The educational program in RCRS involves 2 components: on-line training provided by the web- based Collaborative Institutional Training Initiative (CITI) and in-person training (IPT).
+The policy below outlines who in the School of Nursing is required to consider "trainees".
+It is important for individuals to review the RCRS training policies set forth by the agencies funding their research.

-School of Nursing training requirements:
+School of Nursing training requirements